Level 1: Basics of Healthy Breathing – Feb 8

 Breathing Retraining Session

-Today’s topics: Buteyko breathing techniques; speech and breathing, working with singers, actors, presenters; improving exercise and fitness capacity, helping people with more chronic and serious disorders; application of breathing retraining for the very young, the elderly, chronic and complicated conditions, serious anxiety disorders; working with doctors and other health professionals; when to refer; hold-ups to improvement; breaking through; the ‘3 Day Holiday’, the follow-on process, case presentations.
+Today’s topics: Introduction to Buteyko breathing techniques; speech and breathing, working with singers, actors, presenters; improving exercise and fitness capacity, helping people with more chronic and serious disorders; application of breathing retraining for the very young, the elderly, chronic and complicated conditions, serious anxiety disorders; working with doctors and other health professionals; when to refer; hold-ups to improvement; breaking through; the ‘3 Day Holiday’, the follow-on process, case presentations.

 Practical: practice teaching modules